 Philadelphia, PA 19103

-Prepared by the Curtis advancement office and updated November 9, 2017.
 This information is not intended as tax or legal advice.
 Always consult your own professional advisors to determine how these suggestions would apply to your situation.
-For additional information, please call Charles Sterne III, director of principal gifts and planned giving, at (215) 717-3126.
+For additional information, please call the Curtis advancement office at (215) 717-3131.